savonet/book/language.md

 ### Association lists {#sec:association-list}

-A quite useful combination of the two previous data structures is _association lists_, which are lists of pairs.
+A quite useful combination of the two previous data structures is _association lists_\index{association list}\index{list!association}, which are lists of pairs.
 Those can be thought of as some kind of
 dictionary: each pair is an entry whose first component is its key and second component is its value.
-These are the way metadata are represented for instance: they are lists of pairs of strings, the first string being the name of the metadata, and the second its value.
+These are the way metadata\index{metadata} are represented for instance: they are lists of pairs of strings, the first string being the name of the metadata, and the second its value.
 For instance, a metadata would be the association list